3 Reasons Farmland Partners Preferred Is A Strong Risk-Adjusted Buy

 The biggest risk facing the shares is the company's leveraged balance sheet.
 However, less than 30% of its debt is floating rate and the weighted average term of its remaining (fixed rate) debt is over 8 years and it is fairly well laddered over that period as well.
 With the preferred shares likely to be redeemed in 2024 if not before, they should be well protected from the need to refinance debt burdens.
 Additionally, management continues to repurchase the preferred shares while they trade at discounts to par, showing that they fully intend to redeem them before their yield increases in October 2024.
 This gives them the safety of a junior bond which is superior to that found in most preferred share issues.

-Investors looking for a long-term opportunity in farmland that simultaneously offers quick and economical liquidity need look no further than FPI.PB.
+Investors looking for a long-term opportunity in farmland that simultaneously offers quick and economical liquidity need to look no further than FPI.PB.

 The High Yield Landlord Core Portfolio: